jrc03c/js-math-tools/readme.md

 ## `sum(x)`

 Returns the sum of all values in arbitrarily nested array `x`.
+The difference between `add` and `sum` is that `sum` _only_ accepts arrays.
+In other words, use `add` when you want to add up multiple distinct values passed as arguments (where those arguments can be numbers, arrays, `Series` instances, or `DataFrame` instances); and use `sum` when you want to add up all of the values in a single array.

 ## `tan(x)`